TimKapf/LetsScrape/README.md

      $ python lets_scrape.py

   and then follow the dialoge.
-As a result there should appear up to two pdf files in the Project folder.
+As a result there should appear up to two pdf files in LetsScrape/Output.

   ### Troubleshooting and Remarks

    #### Entering adresses <br>
    <ul><li>Lieferando might not find the city.
-You may use an actual adress or add " Hbf" to the city name.</li> <br>
+You may use an actual adress or add " Hbf" to the city name if the city has a central station or you can add the zip code to the city name.</li> <br>
    <li>For cities which might occur multiple times in germany, you may enter the zip code to the city name. </li></ul>

    ##Motivation and Decision making